Mark McVeigh: 2016 suspension from coaching

 On 12 January 2016, McVeigh was named as one of 34 past and present Essendon players found guilty over their use of illegal supplements during the 2012 AFL season.
 As a result, McVeigh was suspended from involvement in football for twenty-four months, which (due to back-dating and time served in provisional suspensions) saw him suspended until November 2016.
-The terms of the suspension meant that McVeigh was unable to continue assistant coaching role during 2016.
+The terms of the suspension meant that McVeigh was unable to continue his assistant coaching role at Greater Western Sydney during 2016.